kavyabuvarma/fwt2delimited/README.md

 ```

 ### Improvements
+1. Make it available as a module on PyPI
-1. Add more validation checks of specification file
+2. Add more validation checks of specification file
-2. Support additional interfaces apart from file
+3. Support additional interfaces apart from file
-3. Refactor the test suite
+4. Refactor the test suite